Paouky/paouky-docs/docs/getting-started/wallet.md

 ## finalize

-The `finalize` command is the final step to a regular Slatepack transaction.
+The `finalize` command is the final step to any Slatepack transaction.

 ```text
 grin-wallet finalize